Kelwa Beach: Location

 Kelwa Beach is situated about 80 kilometres north of Mumbai.
 It is easily accessible from the Kelve Road station situated about 5 kilometres away.
 It is also a 25-minute ride on an 8-seater rickshaw from Palghar.
 It is around 30 kilometers from the highway.
 Kelwa Beach is also connected by state transport buses which make frequent trips from Palghar or Saphale and Kelwa Road Station.

 Demographics

-The most important and traditional means of earning is the cultivation of "panmala" (bettle leaves).
-The community which cultivates the malas are popularly known as vadvals (person who cultivates vadis).
+The most important and traditional means of earning is the cultivation of "panmala" (betel leaves).
+The community which cultivates the malas is popularly known as vadvals (person who cultivates vadis).

 The residents of Kelwa Beach are involved in the fishing industry due to the proximity to Satpati, Maharashtra's biggest fishing centre.
 Some people own or work in factories in the nearby industrial areas of Palghar and Tarapur.
 Some people have involved in the tourism industry due to the growing popularity of the beach.
 Many restaurants and snack joints have come up near the beach to cater to the growing number of tourists.